kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/install.md

 ## Compatibility

-Kalm is optimized to work with the latest version of Kuberenetes (currently 1.18.x), and is backwards compatible down to 1.14.x
+Kalm is optimized to work with the latest version of Kubernetes (currently 1.18.x), and is backwards compatible down to 1.14.x

 | Kalm version | k8s 1.15.x | k8s 1.16.x | k8s 1.17.x | k8s 1.18.x |
 | ------------ | ---------- | ---------- | ---------- | ---------- |
 | v0.1.0       | ✔          | ✔          | ✔          | ✔          |

-For smooth performance, we recommend a kubernetes cluster with at least 4 vCPUs and 8G of memory.
+For smooth performance, we recommend a Kubernetes cluster with at least 4 vCPUs and 8G of memory.

 ## Step 1: Prerequisites

 ### Cluster Setup

-Kalm can be used to manage any kubernetes cluster.
+Kalm can be used to manage any Kubernetes cluster.
-For the purpose of this tutorial, we recommend that you try kalm on [Minikube](./guide-minikube.md) localhost cluster first.
+For the purpose of this tutorial, we recommend that you try Kalm using [Minikube](./guide-minikube.md) localhost cluster first.

 Alternatively, see the References sections for provisioning clusters on [AWS](./amazon-eks.md), [Google Cloud](./google-gke.md) and [Azure](./azure-aks.md).